People

 Dylan Braithwaite

 who is a PhD student under Jules Hedges' direction.
-Dylan's homepage.
+See Dylan's webpage.

 Sean Watters

 who is a PhD student under Clemens Kupke and Fredrik Nordvall Forsberg's direction.
-Sean's homepage.
+See Sean's webpage.

 Dilsat Yuksel